 Where to eat and drink in Malmsbury

 Feast on pastry treats from the famous Malmsbury bakery or savour wood-fired pizza, Mediterranean food and wine at The Stables, overlooking the Botanic Gardens.
-You can also purchase excellent coffee beans for home, roasted locally by award-winning Moto Bean Coffee Roasters.
-The local Malmsbury Pub is a favourite among the locals when you’re after typical pub fare, or head to Small Holdings cafe located inside what was once an old weatherboard church.
+The local Malmsbury Pub is a favourite among the locals when you’re after typical pub fare.
+And the Provincial Table next door to the bakery has a cosy wood-fire to enjoy brunch in winter and a leafy, historic courtyard perfect for summer.

 Local events in Malmsbury